-A 22-year-old Mosinee man charged with leading an officer on a high speed chase through several residential areas has pleaded not guilty.
+A 22-year-old Mosinee man convicted of leading an officer on a drug-fueled high speed chase through several residential areas will spend four years in prison.

 Investigators says an officer from the Mosinee Police Department attempted to stop a vehicle for driving without headlights near Pepper Court around 11 p.m.
 April 17.
-The officer activated its squad lights and that's when the driver is accused of accelerating and driving through the stop sign.
+The officer activated his squad lights and that's when Penrod accelerated and drove through a stop sign.

 The officer said speeds reached 74 mph.
 According to the criminal complaint, the driver drove through a red light at Maple Ridge Road.
 The officer said the vehicle then made its way onto northbound I-39 and was traveling at 98 mph.

-The officer said that's when the vehicle took the 185 Exit, which is the exit for Business 51.
-The officer said the driver continued driving at a high rate of speed.
-The chase ended as the driver lost control driving through a yard and two fences before striking a tree.
+The officer said that's when Penrod took the 185 Exit, which is the exit for Business 51.
+The officer said Penrod continued driving at a high rate of speed.
+The chase ended as Penrod lost control driving through a yard and two fences before striking a tree.

 According to dash camera video from the Mosinee Police Department the incident began just before 11 p.m., and ended more than an hours later with an arrest.